Dual Diagnosis Treatment In Orange County

 - Spending a lot of time alone

-- Having sudden and significant weight gain or loss
+- Sudden and significant weight gain or loss

-- Intense feelings of depression, hopelessness, worthlessness, or despair
+- Persistent feelings of sadness, hopelessness, worthlessness, or despair

-- Sudden and severe changes in energy levels or moods
+- Sudden changes in energy levels or moods

-Understanding the connection between mental health issues and addiction when seeking dual diagnosis treatment centers in Orange County, CA is an important part of getting the right treatment for both issues.
-Research has found that three different risk factors can contribute to a dual diagnosis.
-These include:
+Understanding the connection between mental health issues and addiction when seeking dual diagnosis treatment in Orange County is important.
+As such, this is a vital part of getting the right treatment for both issues.

 - Both addiction and mental health disorders can be caused by genetics, stress, environmental factors, and emotional or physical trauma.